FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-18-world-management.md

 2. Scroll down and click on the server you want the world uploaded to.

-3. Navigate to the [File Manager](https://client.falixnodes.net/server/filemanager) by hovering over "Manage" and pressing "File Mananger.
+3. Navigate to the [File Manager](https://client.falixnodes.net/server/filemanager) by hovering over "Manage" and pressing "File Mananger".

 4. Locate the existing world folders named "world", "world_nether", and "world_the_end".